 The winning performer is awarded a cash prize, trophy and professional prizes including performance opportunities, and publication in video and Audacious.

-The 2017 Melbourne Spoken Word Prize will be held on Friday, December 1 at The Wheeler Centre.
+The 2019 Melbourne Spoken Word Prize will be held on Friday, December 6 at Collingwood Town Hall.

 Overall winner: Alan Pentland

 Honourable Mentions: wani, Chalise van Wyngaardt, Jennifer Compton, Tim Evans

 Overall winner: Kylie Supski

 People’s Choice Award: Alex Fusca

 Honourable mentions: Amy Bodossian, Anna Fern, Roshelle Fong